IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 ## [1] "trackdata"
 ```

 As the `trackdata` object is a fairly complex nested matrix object with internal reference matrices, which can be cumbersome to work with, the `emuR` package introduces a new equivalent object type called `emuRtrackdata` that essentially is a flat `data.frame` object.
 This object type can be retrieved by setting the `resultType` parameter of the `get_trackdata()` function to `emuRtrackdata`.
-R Example \@ref(rexample:sigDataExtr-emuRtrackdata) shows how this can be achieved.
+The R code snippet below shows how this can be achieved.

 ```r